 The Sexual Safety Collaborative has been established in response to the CQC report on Sexual Safety on Mental Health Wards and aims to meet a number of objectives:

 - Produce a set of standards around sexual safety during the mental health and learning disability inpatient pathways (including a strategy to measure and support quality improvement)

 - Run a national quality improvement (QI) collaborative to support inpatient mental health teams in every mental health trust in England to use QI to improve sexual safety on their wards.

 - Produce a library of resources, building on best practice to support the work of mental health trusts to improve sexual safety.

-The standards for sexual safety are currently in the process of being published.
+The standards for sexual safety have now been published: Sexual Safety Collaborative - Standards and Guidance.
 For any questions relating to the standards, please contact the Project Manager at Dominique.Gardner@rcpsych.ac.uk.

 Programme end date: September 2021

 The Suicide Prevention National Transformation Programme was established in response to a national commitment to reduce deaths by suicide by 10%, by 2020/21.

 The NCCMH, commissioned by NHS England and Improvement, now supports Sustainability and Transformation Partnerships across England to improve quality and safety and support local plans to reduce suicide, in partnership with the National Confidential Inquiry into Suicide and Safety in Mental Health (NCISH).

 For more information, please visit the Suicide Prevention National Transformation Programme page.